 The immemorial custom of the order is to wear a set of mysteries of the rosary handing from the zone of the habit.
 In novitiate, one usually makes his own rosary to wear.
 The dangling rosary is inconvenient and has been known to catch on all sorts of things.
 This reminds the Pauline of the need to pray the rosary.
 Like the sword of a knight, the rosary hangs on the left side of the habit and serves the Pauline as his spiritual sword by which to fight for Christ and His Holy Church.

 A cincture is more properly speaking a rope cord worn as a belt by Franciscans or a liturgical vestment worn with the Alb at Mass.
 The Zone is a cloth belt.
 Any belt is always a symbol of uprightness and civilisation.
 The ancient Romans were famous for deriding barbarians for not wearing belts.
 Only a Barbarian goes ungirded.

 It is believed that originally the order used a leather belt.
 When Hungary felt to the Turks and most of our monasteries were destroyed and pillaged by the invaders, the order decided to adopt a cloth belt.
-It is far less convenient to hang monk with he does come with a noose wrapped around his waist.
+It is far less convenient to hang a monk when he does not come with a noose wrapped around his waist.